raifcoonjah/Xtweaks-debloater/README.md

-<b>Simsung Tweaks</b> by mraif13
+<b>Xtweaks</b> by mraif13

-Special  Thanks to: Ijaz Farooq from XDA for the base commands.<br>
-Special Thanks to: Efex from XDA for his amazing work on easy debloater. <br>
+Xtweaks was previously known as Simsung Tweaks.
-Other thanks to: James, Reyansh, Sam, Max, Rajesh and Muhammed for testing and their help!<br>
+Special thanks to: James, Reyansh, Sam, Max, Rajesh and Muhammed for testing and their help.<br>

 - <b>Read before starting</b>
 1. All these commands have been tested, but I cannot make sure it works on every device ever.
 Please use this at your own risk.
 I'm not responsible for any damage caused.